scalar-labs/helm-charts/docs/configure-custom-values-scalardl-schema-loader.md

 ### Image configurations

 You must set `schemaLoading.image.repository`.
-Please specify the container repository information that you pull the ScalarDL Schema Loader container image.
+Be sure to specify the ScalarDL Schema Loader container image so that you can pull the image from the container repository.

 ```yaml
 schemaLoading: